Dr. Dre’s ‘The Chronic’: A 4/20 deep dive into the album that changed hip-hop forever

 One of the album’s understated feats is how the weed-fugged production provides a smoke screen for Dre’s limitations as an MC.
 Adding a chorus of talented voices, he manages to slip in and out, appearing sparingly but adding the voice of a veteran among newcomers.

 Camping out at either Solar studios or the studio at his newly purchased Calabasas home, Dre produced ‘The Chronic’ on a cutting edge SSL mixing console, experimenting with new sounds and samples, unknowingly reshaping the sound of west coast rap in the process.
-Whether it was his reinterpretation of 1970s P-Funk, a musical style made famous by Parliament-Funkadelic, that he dubbed G-Funk, or the whining Moog synthesisers he spread throughout The Chronic, Dre was changing the way people would view hip-hop music moving forward.
+Whether it was his reinterpretation of 1970s P-Funk, a musical style made famous by Parliament-Funkadelic, that he dubbed G-Funk, or the whining Moog synthesisers he spread throughout The Chronic, Dre was changing the way people would view hip hop music moving forward.

 “What Dre did for the synthesiser is almost like the impact of autotune,” Calloway says.
 “T-Pain, to me, made autotune an art, but after a while everybody started using it and it became a crutch.
 That’s what Dre did with the whiny synthesiser.
 Once he used it on ‘The Chronic’, everybody wanted to use the synth.”

-“I don’t think there’s ever been a better produced hip-hop album,” Calloway continues.
+“I don’t think there’s ever been a better produced hip hop album,” Calloway continues.
 “He set the bar so fucking high that it turned the world upside down.
 His production was heavenly.
 What Dre did in terms of vibrations and frequencies ushered in a whole new era of production.”

 “Dre Was the hip hop Quincy Jones”